OGTD/ogtd-web-old/README.md

 ## Why tho

-I have a problem getting things done and no solution availiable seemed to fit my needs
+I want to get things done and no solution availiable seemed to fit all my needs